B Roos Indexing home

 Identify clearly what the project is about and how you connect to it.
 Give the subject, single or multiple author, the number of indexable pages, the expected schedule for when proofs will arrive, and when the index delivery should be made.

 Who is the publisher?
-Some indexers may have worked with the publisher before, so will be familiar with press guidelines and possibly the managing editor.
+Some indexers may have worked with the publisher before, so they will be familiar with press guidelines and possibly the managing editor.

 Are the proofs going to be sent over the Internet (email or ftp) in pdf format?
 Will it be possible to conduct the entire process electronically, including delivery of the index and payment?